-Public data
+Public / Project data

-The LTA catalogue can be searched using the anonymous account (AWWORLD).
-This account gives direct access to the project "All public data", and search queries will return results of the entire catalogue because metadata are public for all LTA content.
+The LTA catalogue can be searched using the anonymous account.
+This account gives direct access to all projects and search queries will return results of the entire catalogue because metadata are public for all LTA content.

 Staging and subsequent downloading of public data always requires an account (if you have it, this is your MoM account) with LTA user access.
 If you do not have an account yet, you can register with "Create account".
 LTA access privileges will need to be granted by Science Operations and Support.
-Please, once you have created your account, contact Science Operations and Support asking for LTA privileges.
+Please, once you have created your account, submit a support request to the Radio Observatory helpdesk asking for LTA privileges.